devtut/generate/docs/algorithm/applications-of-dynamic-programming.md

 ### Notes

-<li>It is important to note that sometimes it may be best to come up with
-a iterative memoized solution for functions that perform large calculations repeatedly as you will build up a cache of the answer to the function calls and subsequent calls may be `O(1)` if it has already been computed.</li>
+&lt;li>It is important to note that sometimes it may be best to come up with a iterative memoized solution for functions that perform large calculations repeatedly as you will build up a cache of the answer to the function calls and subsequent calls may be `O(1)` if it has already been computed.&lt;/li>